Applying for Charitable Status

 This section of the EBU website contains all the resources and guidance that your bridge club will need to make such an application.

-You will need to complete the Approved Governing Document (AGD) which is a variation of the EBU’s Model Club Constitution – please contact us on 01296 317200 to obtain this document.
+You will need to complete the Approved Governing Document (AGD) which is a variation of the EBU’s Model Club Constitution.
 This document will replace your club’s current constitution so be sure to study it very carefully and understand the implications of its content.
 You need to fill in the blank portions of the document appropriately as you will need to submit the completed documents with your application (see below).
 Please use the accompanying notes to help complete the AGD (the link to these notes is on the right hand side of this page).

 - To check that the club meets the minimum requirements for charitable status please follow this link: http://www.charitycommission.gov.uk/detailed-guidance/registering-a-char... or download the guide as a pdf here: http://www.charitycommission.gov.uk/media/535720/cc4text.pdf